Implement a product feature using GitHub Spec Kit

 Review the ContosoDashboard project and GitHub Spec Kit files

-Spec Kit works with GitHub Copilot through Visual Studio Code’s chat interface.
-After running specify init --ai copilot, the toolkit configures your workspace to recognize /speckit.* commands.
+GitHub Spec Kit works with GitHub Copilot through Visual Studio Code’s chat interface.
+When you run “specify init –ai copilot” in your project directory, the toolkit configures your workspace to recognize “/speckit.*” commands.

-In this task, you explore the project files in Visual Studio Code, verify that GitHub Spec Kit is properly initialized, and then push the GitHub Spec Kit files to your GitHub repository.
+In this task, you explore the ContosoDashboard project files in Visual Studio Code, verify that GitHub Spec Kit is properly initialized, and then push the updated files to your GitHub repository.

 Use the following steps to complete this task:

-1. In the terminal, to open the ContosoDashboard project in Visual Studio Code, enter the following commands:
+1. Open the ContosoDashboard project in Visual Studio Code.

 code .